-5. Lastly, a quick tip on transferring your dough to the pie plate: Using your rolling pin, loosely roll the dough up on the rolling pin, then unroll it over the pie plate.
+- Lastly, a quick tip on transferring the dough to the pie plate: Using your rolling pin, loosely roll the dough up on the rolling pin, then unroll it over the pie plate.
 Then, press the dough into the pie plate, remove the excess dough overhang, and crimp the edges.

 Ready to fill this bad boy??

-Easy Cream Cheese Pie Crust -- This easy homemade pie crust is made with both cream cheese and butter, giving it a rich flavor and flaky texture!
-This homemade pie dough recipe is so simple to make, and it is perfect for any baked pie (pumpkin pie, apple pie, cherry pie, etc.)!
+This easy homemade pie crust is made with both cream cheese and butter, giving it a rich flavor and flaky texture!
+This homemade pie dough recipe is so simple to make, and it is perfect for any baked pie.
 Make this Easy Cream Cheese Pie Crust for Thanksgiving or Christmas!
-Plus, a video down below!
+Plus, a step-by-step video.

 - 1/2 tsp salt